Travis Perkins PLC Modern Slavery Transparency Statement 2019

 Our businesses and our supply chains

 Travis Perkins Group is the largest distributor of building materials to both consumers and the trade in the UK.
 We have over 20 business units operating within the UK, with complex supply chains sourcing products from around the world.
 Our businesses include well-known brands such as Travis Perkins, Benchmarx, BSS, Keyline, City Plumbing, PTS, Wickes, Toolstation and Tile Giant.
-For further detail on the business structure, please see p.4-5 of the Annual Report & Accounts 2018.
+For further detail on the business structure and the business model, please see p.4 and p.12 of the Annual Report & Accounts 2019.

 Policies and control on Modern Slavery

 The Travis Perkins Group is committed to being a responsible business.
 We continually strive to work with suppliers who share the same values.
-Since 2008 we have published clear supplier expectations and worked with our suppliers to uphold them.
-Updated in 2015, our ‘Supplier Commitments’ detail our requirements around environmental and social behaviours in our supply chain.
+Since 2008 we have published and updated clear supplier expectations and worked with our suppliers to uphold them.
+Our ‘Supplier Commitments’ detail our requirements around environmental and social behaviours in our supply chain.
 Specific guidance is provided on modern slavery.

 The Supplier Commitments have been communicated to our suppliers and incorporated into our supplier manual and responsible sourcing procedures.
 The supplier due diligence process, described on the following page, includes an assessment against the requirements of the Supplier Commitments.

-Regarding our own employees, we uphold high standards and comply fully with the relevant employment laws for the countries within which we operate.
-We have clear standards of conduct which are included in our employee handbook.
+Regarding our own employees, we uphold high standards and comply fully with the relevant employment laws and Right to Work checks for the countries within which we operate.
+We have recruitment policies and clear standards of conduct which are included in our employee handbook.
 Our employees have access to a whistleblowing line and are encouraged to report any concerns.
-No reports were registered in 2018 relating to modern slavery.
+No reports were registered via the whistleblowing line in 2019 relating to modern slavery.

 Due diligence and supplier performance

 Our centrally-controlled suppliers go through a due diligence process, which includes two stages.
 Firstly, a contractual commitment to our ethical requirements through reference to our Supplier Commitments in the standard trading agreement.
-Secondly, an assessment of compliance with the commitments through our Online Risk Assessment (ORA) questionnaire.
+Secondly, an assessment of compliance with the commitments through an Online Risk Assessment (ORA) questionnaire(2).
 The ORA includes but is not limited to Business Ethics, Labour and Human Rights, Environment, Health & Safety and Product Quality.
-On completion of the ORA, the supplier receives a bespoke risk assessment for their company in the 3 key areas of Environmental Responsibility, Social Responsibility, and Quality & Product.
-Based on the results, our QA team may contact them to request further documentary evidence or undertake additional tasks to demonstrate compliance or mitigate risk.
+On completion of the ORA, the supplier receives a summary for their company, including Environmental Responsibility, Social Responsibility, and Quality & Product.
+Based on the results, our experienced QA team contacts them to request further documentary evidence or undertake additional tasks to demonstrate compliance or mitigate risk.
 There are cases where a supplier account has been closed based on their ORA results although this has not been for reasons relating to modern slavery.

-A third stage of assessment is in place for manufacturers of our own-brand (or no-brand, i.e. commodity) products; an audit programme.
-For a factory to be approved to manufacture on our behalf they need to pass an audit (which contains both technical and ethical components), conducted either by our QA team or our nominated 3rd party, Intertek.
+A third stage of assessment is in place for manufacturers of our own-brand (or no-brand, i.e. commodity) products; a site audit programme.
+For a factory to be approved to manufacture on our behalf they need to pass site audits (which cover both technical and ethical components), conducted by an approved independent 3rd party or, by exception, our own QA Managers.
+Where sites already hold the internationally-recognised SMETA report for ethical assessment, these are accepted and reviewed by all of our businesses.
+Wickes moved all of its own and no brand site ethical audits to SMETA during 2019.
 We work with our manufacturers to ensure that any major non-compliances are addressed before any further activity is undertaken with them.

-Additionally, over 97% of timber and timber fibre products purchased by the Group in 2018 were certified as responsibly sourced (76% FSC and 21% PEFC).
+Additionally, over 97% of timber purchased by the Group in 2019 was certified as responsibly sourced (71% FSC and 26% PEFC).
 Both the FSC and PEFC certification schemes require compliance with the ILO Declaration on Fundamental Principles and Rights at Work, 1998, prohibiting the use of forced or child labour.

 Risk areas and capacity building

-Due to the complexity of our global operations, including the UK, we acknowledge that there may be a risk of modern slavery in our supply chain.
-Our risk assessment is informed by the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) – World Bank.
+Due to the complexity of our global operations, including the UK, we acknowledge that there is a risk of modern slavery in our supply chain.
+Our risk assessment is informed by the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) – World Bank, taking into account both country-level and product-level risk.
+Product-level risk concerns the level of manual or seasonal labour required to manufacture the product as the manual and temporary workforce is more exposed to risks of slavery.
+All suppliers will be assessed against the new risk-profiling tool during 2020.

-We have provided training to key employees on modern slavery, including the QA team and our direct sourcing team.
-We have developed a modern slavery training module on our in-house training system which is accessible to all.
+We have provided training to key employees on modern slavery over a number of years, including the QA team and our direct sourcing team.
+The online modern slavery training module is on our in-house training system which is accessible to all.

-Besides the continued management of our existing due diligence programmes (see the “Due diligence” section above), in our 2017 statement we set out our aim to improve in four key areas.
-The progress made does not align directly with the specific actions listed in 2017 due to reorganisation during the year.
-However our core due diligence processes continued and progress made within the four key areas is summarised below:
+Besides the continued evolution of our existing due diligence programmes (see the “Due diligence” section on p.2), in our 2018 statement we set out our aim to improve in five key areas.
+Progress made within the five key areas is summarised below.
+Progress was also made in a sixth area; labour agency due diligence.

 Training & Capacity Building